UHDanke/gd_docs/bugs/bugs.md

 ## [2.207] Move Silent Collision crash

-If you spawn a Move trigger with the Silent option from inside a Collision trigger that moves two or more collision objects (at least one being dynamic) the game will crash.
+If you spawn a Move trigger with the Silent option from inside a Collision trigger that moves two or more collision objects (at least one being dynamic) the game will sometimes crash.

 The dynamic collision object must be moved before it checks for collisions.